Automatically Pruning Redundant Features With KXY¶

 'Percentage of points with a normalized kurtosis higher than 0.6: 7.43%'

-Clearly, from the plot above, it is visually very hard to differentiate genuine bank notes from forgeries solely using the Entropy input.
+Clearly, from the plot above, it is visually very hard to differentiate genuine bank notes from forgeries solely using the Entropy

-As for the Kurtosis variable, while a normalized kurtosis higher than 0.6 is a strong indication that the bank note is a forgery, this only happens about 7% of the time.
+variable, while a normalized kurtosis higher than 0.6 is a strong indication that the bank note is a forgery, this only happens about 7% of the time.
 When the normalized kurtosis is lower than 0.6 on the other hand, it is very hard to distinguish genuine notes from forgeries using the kurtosis alone.

-The Skewness input is visually more useful than the previously mentioned two inputs, but the Variance input is clearly the most useful.
+input is clearly the most useful.
 Genuine bank notes tend to have a higher variance, and forgeries tend to have a lower variance.

-Incremental Variable Importance
+Incremental Variable Importance¶

-To figure out which of the three remaining inputs would complement Variance the most, we make three 2D scatter plots with Variance as the x-axis and the other input as the y-axis and, as always, we color dots green (resp. red) when the associated inputs came from a genuine (resp. fake) bank note.
+as the x-axis and the other input as the y-axis and, as always, we color dots green (resp. red) when the associated inputs came from a genuine (resp. fake) bank note.

-Intuitively, the input that complements Variance the best is the one where the collections of green and red points are the most distinguishable.
+the best is the one where the collections of green and red points are the most distinguishable.
 The more distinguishable these two collections, the more accurate it would be to predict whether the bank note is a forgery.
 The more the two collections overlap, the more ambiguous our prediction will be.

 In [5]: